thphuc/Kotaurants/README.md

 # Kotaurants
-Android demo app (written in Kotlin) to show near by restaurants, using Yelp API
+Near by restaurants Android demo using Yelp API, written in Kotlin